 REARRANGE YOUR SHELVES & BOOKCASES

 I am big on seasonal decor, so my shelves and tables are always getting rearranged!
 You can create a whole new look by simply rearranging your shelves and bookcases.
 Make sure to decorate with odd numbers and play with textures and height.
 It can be overwhelming to start from scratch so check out some tips on how to decorate shelves & bookcases that will help give you a place to start.

 DECORATE WITH NATURE

 One cheap easy way to decorate on a budget is with nature!
-In the fall I grab some tree branches and add them to vases for some cute free decor.
+In the fall I grab some tree branches and add them to vases or lanterns for some cute free decor.

 - Fall: Grab some tree branches and add to vases.

 - Winter: Find some pinecones and sprinkle throughout the home